tidyverse/ragnar/README.md

 with sensible defaults, while still giving the knowledgeable user precise control over each steps.
-We don’t believe that you can fully automate the creation of a good RAG system, so it’s important that `ragnar` is not a black box. `ragnar` is designed to be transparent—you can inspect easily outputs at intermediate steps to understand what’s happening.
+We don’t believe that you can fully automate the creation of a good RAG system, so it’s important that `ragnar` is not a black box. `ragnar` is designed to be transparent.
+You can inspect easily outputs at intermediate steps to understand what’s happening.